 PEANUT-ENCRUSTED ASIAN PORK TENDERLOIN

-- 1 1-inch piece piece of ginger peeled and rough chopped
+- 1-1inch piece of ginger, peeled and rough chopped

 - 2 tablespoons Tamari or Soy Sauce